erlv/libPerformanceMatters/docs/cpu_notes.md

 ```

 ### gprof
 Gprof provide an easy way to quickly find out the hot function in your program.
 It works on both X86 and ARM platform.
+Gprof will increase your program run time by around 30%.

 ```bash
 $ gcc -pg hello.c -o hello.o